Groompel/lot-calculator/README.md

 ---

-Built with ❤️ by Empire Gold Trading Solutions
+Built with ❤️ by Empire FX by rr.gali